Alek Thomas Player Props: Diamondbacks vs. Mets

-The Arizona Diamondbacks, including Alek Thomas (hitting .256 in his past 10 games, with three doubles, a walk and an RBI), take on starting pitcher Kodai Senga and the New York Mets at Chase Field, Tuesday at 4:10 PM ET.
+On Wednesday, Alek Thomas (.270 batting average in his past 10 games, with three doubles, a walk and an RBI) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 9:40 PM ET.

 Alek Thomas Game Info & Props vs. the Mets